abydongroup/debloat_win10/README.md

 # Windows 10/11 bloatware remover
-remove Microsoft build-in bloatware from Win10 and Win11
+remove Microsoft build-in bloatware from Win10 and Win11 with ease.

-The script is designed to be deployed as group policy, run as scheduled task or manual by a helpdesk agent on windows 7 and higher client computers.
+The script is designed to be deployed as group policy on windows 7 and higher client computers.

 group policy (GPO) script deployment